ObjectIsAdvantag/webex-integration-admin/README.md

 In the real-world, you will want to deploy your integration over HTTPS, and register its public URL rather than your local machine's.

 Check the DevNet learning lab: ['Deploy a Webex OAuth Integration'](https://developer.cisco.com/learning/lab/collab-spark-intd-heroku/step/1) for detailled instructions.

+## Common error codes

+The following errors may be raised as the OAuth flow completes.

+### invalid_scope: 'No user entitled service in request scopes'

+The Webex user can NOT access the requested scopes.

+Generally happens when a standard Webex user is requesting 'admin' level scopes.

+### access_denied

+The Webex organisation has configured policies that does not allow this OAuth integration to be executed for the Webex user.

+Contact the administrator of the Webex organisation for the user, or use a different Webex account (example: gmail accounts).

 ## More about Webex Integrations